“BIG WEEK” KICKS OFF IN SKIES OVER GERMANY

 London, England · February 20, 1944

 On this date in 1944, while Soviet armed forces were ridding their country of the German Wehrmacht on the Eastern Front, U.S. and British air forces embarked on Operation Argument in the skies over the Western Front.
-Unofficially dubbed “Big Week,” Operation Argument was an intensive six-day air campaign that targeted factories, airfields, railroad classification (or marshalling) yards, and other strategic facilities involved in German aircraft production.
+Unofficially dubbed “Big Week,” Operation Argument was an intensive 6‑day air campaign that targeted factories, airfields, railroad classification (or marshalling) yards, and other strategic facilities involved in German aircraft production.
 More than 1,000 U.S. bombers pinballed across Germany, striking aircraft factories in the Braunschweig (Brunswick) and Leipzig areas on this first day.
 Collaborating with the Royal Air Force (which bombed at night), the U.S. Eighth and Ninth Air Forces (based in Britain) and the Fifteenth Air Force (based in Italy), flying by day, undertook the bulk of the bombardments, dropping roughly 10,000 tons of bombs in 3,500 sorties during Big Week.

 The Americans paid a heavy price—226 bombers alone were downed, 21 the first day while a further 290 were damaged.
 Crew losses among the Eighth Air Force were 83 killed, 103 wounded, and over a thousand missing.
 The RAF lost 131 bombers and crews.
-Combined, the two Allied air forces lost roughly six percent of their planes and crews.
+Combined, the 2 Allied air forces lost roughly six percent of their planes and crews.
 But Hermann Goering’s Luftwaffe paid a heavier price, as Allied B‑17 Flying Fortresses and B‑24 Liberators, escorted by long-range P‑38 Lightnings, P‑47 Thunderbolts, and the new P‑51 Mustangs, downed hundreds of German aircraft.
 For the most part the Luftwaffe’s twin-engine fighter groups were destroyed along with 100 single-engine pilots and planes, or almost 20 percent of the Luftwaffe’s day-fighter force.
 More and more, the ranks of German fighter pilots were being filled by inexperienced airmen forced to fly missions they were not prepared for.

 Another consequence of Big Week was that German fighter squadrons were forced to redeploy from the Eastern and Western fronts to protect the German heartland and its strategic war industries.
 German fighter redeployment from France to Germany would have important repercussions later that spring, for Goering’s Luftwaffe was impotent when it came to hurling Allied forces off Normandy’s invasion beaches.
-The outcome of the land war in the west was still up for grabs in June 1944, but three months earlier the outcome of the air war was no longer in doubt.
+The outcome of the land war in the west was still up for grabs in June 1944, but 3 months earlier the outcome of the air war was no longer in doubt.

-Stephen Ambrose’s The Wild Blue: The Men and Boys Who Flew the B-24s Over Germany is an excellent account of the U.S. Eighth and Fifteenth Air Forces tethered to the aircrew led by a twenty-two-year-old pilot from the American Midwest named George McGovern.
+Stephen Ambrose’s The Wild Blue: The Men and Boys Who Flew the B-24s Over Germany is an excellent account of the U.S. Eighth and Fifteenth Air Forces tethered to the aircrew led by a 22‑year-old pilot from the American Midwest named George McGovern.
 (McGovern later became a United States senator and a presidential candidate.)
 Ambrose’s gift for weaving real persons into his story-telling is evident here again as he recounts the bravery, skill, daring, and comradeship of McGovern’s 741st Squadron of the Fifteenth’s 455th Bomb Group, a stand-in for just about every other heavy-bomber squadron and bomb group in any of the Army Air Forces.
-In acquainting us with the pilots, co-pilots, bombardiers, navigators, gunners, ground crews, operations officers, and group commanders of the Fifteenth Air Force—Ambrose devotes substantial text to developing their personal stories—I gained a deep appreciation of the spirit and grit that characterized these young U.S. airmen (mostly in their early twenties but some still in their teens) who were just as likely to not survive as survive their twenty-five, then thirty-five bombing missions over enemy territory.
-(On average, close to four percent of the bomber force was killed or missing in action on each mission.)
+In acquainting us with the pilots, co-pilots, bombardiers, navigators, gunners, ground crews, operations officers, and group commanders of the Fifteenth Air Force—Ambrose devotes substantial text to developing their personal stories—I gained a deep appreciation of the spirit and grit that characterized these young U.S. airmen (mostly in their early twenties but some still in their teens) who were just as likely to not survive as survive their 25, then 35 bombing missions over enemy territory.
+(On average, close to 4‑percent of the bomber force was killed or missing in action on each mission.)
 One segment of the “greatest generation” to which these airmen belonged is superbly told in Ambrose’s The Wild Blue.—Norm Haskett

 “Big Week,” February 20–25, 1944, Achieved Allied Air Superiority in Europe